htuncer/machine-learning/projects/capstone/capstone_proposal.md

 2) Detecting the objects from point clouds captured using Light Detection and Ranging (LIDAR) technology.
 Most of the self-driving car startups bets on LiDar technology such as Waymo.

 In this project, I will follow the first approach due to available extensive data and benchmark.
 Detecting an object from an image is one of the main reaseach areas of computer vision.
-Deformable part models (DPMs) and convolutional neural networks (CNNs) are two widely used distinct approaches. https://arxiv.org/pdf/1409.5403.pdf
+Deformable part models (DPMs) and convolutional neural networks (CNNs) are two widely used distinct approaches.
+Deformable Parts Models (DPM) are graphical models (Markov random fields) and use a sliding window approach where the classifier such as SVM is run at evenly spaced locations on the image.
+CNNs are nonlinear classfiers.
+CNNs are more popular due to good performance on object detection [1](https://arxiv.org/pdf/1409.5403.pdf).
+To illustrate,  Region-based convolutional neural networks (R-CNN) [](https://arxiv.org/abs/1311.2524) trains CNNs end-to-end to classify the proposal regions into object categories or background.
+R-CNN deploys region proposal algorithms (such as [EdgeBoxes](https://www.microsoft.com/en-us/research/publication/edge-boxes-locating-object-proposals-from-edges/) and [Selective Search](https://www.koen.me/research/pub/vandesande-iccv2011.pdf)) to select the region  mainly as a pre-processing step before running the CNN as classifier.
+[Faster R-CNN](https://arxiv.org/pdf/1506.01497.pdf) uses CNN both for the region proposal and also for the prediction.

- One classic approach is to use classifiers such as SVM on various locations and scales of an image.
-For example, deformable parts models (DPM) use a sliding window approach where the classifier is run at evenly spaced locations on the image.
+[Google Inception](https://arxiv.org/abs/1409.4842) uses Faster R-CNN with [ResNet](https://arxiv.org/abs/1512.03385).
+I'd like to leverage [DenseNet](https://arxiv.org/pdf/1608.06993.pdf) which outperforms ResNet

 [YOLO](https://arxiv.org/abs/1506.02640) frames object detection as a regression problem to spatially separated bounding boxes and associated class probabilities.
 Region proposal methods [4] (https://link.springer.com/article/10.1007/s11263-013-0620-5) generate potential bounding boxes in an image and then run a classifier on these proposed boxes.
-Region-based convolutional neural networks (R-CNN) [](https://arxiv.org/abs/1311.2524) trains CNNs end-to-end to classify the proposal regions into object categories or background.
-R-CNN mainly plays as a classifier, and it does not predict object bounds

 Use this: https://flyyufelix.github.io/2017/04/16/kaggle-nature-conservancy.html